-By the end of this century, most of the modern charts that we know today– the time series charts, line and bar charts had been invented.
+By the end of this century, most of the modern charts that we know today–time series charts, line charts and bar charts had been invented.
 William Playfair’s seminal work, Commercial and Political Altas, was published in 1786, introducing the world to these new visual forms.

-The second half of the 1800s was the golden age of data visualization.
-Many more innovations were introduced such as the stacked area charts, the pictogram, 3D charts and the flow chart.
-Examples such as Joseph Minard’s famous 1869 graphic depicting the Russian campaign of 1812 abound.
+Examples like as Joseph Minard’s famous 1869 graphic depicting the Russian campaign of 1812 abound.
 This period also saw widespread adoption of these techniques in official state statistical offices.

 Compared to the previous period, the early 1900s was pretty dormant in terms of innovation.
 But data visualization continue to be be applied in different fields and began its popularization to the masses.